Protocol Maths

 Removing liquidity results in the burning of Bin shares(B) which results in the receipt of assets X, and Y from the pool, and the minting of B (bin shares) associated with debt.

-= liquidity added = bin shares = total bin shares = total liquidity = debt composition = X reserve. hhh = Y reserve
+L = liquidity added B = bin shares TBS = total bin shares LT= total liquidity Dc = debt composition Rx= X reserve. hhh Ry = Y reserve

 Swaps